zcaudate-me/ribol/README.md

 ### Introduction

 `ribol` provides a conditional restart system.
-For those unfamiliar with what this is, it can be thought of as an issue resolution system or `try++/catch++`.
-The library provides a communication channel for resolving issues (we use issues here to differentiate from exceptions, although they are pretty the same thing).
+It can also be thought of as an issue resolution system or `try++/catch++`.
+The library provides an alternative channel for resolving 'issues' (we use 'issues' here to differentiate from 'exceptions', although they are pretty much the same thing).
 It models a management structure, in which issues are reported to management, who then what course of action to take depending upon the issue and their own level of expertise:

 - When circumstances arise that need the attention of higher level processes, an 'issue' would be raised that can be managed by any higher level process.